robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0042/README.md

 # ACS-85-0042

-Square wave VCO with Chiptune sounds
+Square Wave VCO with Chiptune Sounds

 ## Overview

-Uses a 16 bit counter in a DDS fashion like. <http://www.technoblogy.com/show?QVN>

-This is a vco with 2 outputs.
-One is the plain sqaurewave and the other is the same frequency, but with lots of arping and effects to sound like a chiptune synth of some kind.
+This sketch implements a Voltage-Controlled Oscillator (VCO) using a 16-bit counter in a DDS-like fashion.
+For more details, check out [this article](http://www.technoblogy.com/show?QVN).

+The VCO has two outputs:
+- A plain square wave.
+- A square wave with arpeggios and effects, creating a chiptune-like sound.

-There are lots of algorithms and room to create some of your own.
+There’s plenty of room to experiment with algorithms or create your own effects.

-Originally, I had ACS-85-0040, but it was a bit busy.
-I took the just the Chiptune version of that sketch and reworked it into this.
+Originally, ACS-85-0040 included this functionality along with other features, but it was a bit too busy.
+This sketch focuses solely on the chiptune version, reworked for clarity and simplicity.

 ## Pinout